-2007).
+During the conflict, this infrastructural affinity between unions facilitated mutual recognition as equals in terms of status and political value (Rucht, 2007).
 Similarly, the highly formalised structure and the common pattern of governance of the alliance facilitated the definition of formal and recurrent mechanisms of communication.
 Additionally, their corporatist view and the existence of well-differentiated constituencies avoided community competition, assuming a corporatist representation of a shared political field, with mutual and equal benefits.
-Moreover, they had access to the policy process, in terms of information and consultative participation, which facilitated their mutual
+Moreover, they had access to the policy process, in terms of information and consultative participation, which facilitated their mutual recognition and a similar political strategy.

 In contrast, the emergent block presented a reduced level of infrastructural affinity.
 The NCAFC was a semi-factional coalition of local activist groups. organised in an open network, composed of a body of affiliated members and an elected executive committee of volunteers.
 The EAN was a factional coalition of left-wing activists with a monopolistic and centralised network of one left-wing organisation, which was led by a designated National Committee (EAN, 2017).
 Culturally, both shared radical leftist values.
 Perhaps, the predominant values of the NCAFC were a mixture of left-wing traditions, mainly Trotskyism, and Libertarian-communism, highly orientated to massive disruptive repertories of action (direct action), with preferences for direct and participatory democracy (Ismail, 2013, Woodcock, 2013).
 This combination of values and structure produced a delegate or federal pattern of governance, with a strong influence of the local groups over the central body (Schnurbein, 2009).
-In contrast, the predominant values of the EAN were inspired by British Trotskyism, highly inclined to direct action, working-class solidarity, and entryism (Webber, 2009), which produced an inner-circle pattern of governance, characterised by a centralised but non-formal distribution of power, and controlled by minority groups of influence (Schnurbein, 2009).
+In contrast, the predominant values of the EAN were inspired by British Trotskyism, highly inclined to direct action, working-class solidarity, and entryism1 (Webber, 2009), which produced an inner-circle pattern of governance, characterised by a centralised but non-formal distribution of power, and controlled by minority groups of influence (Schnurbein, 2009).